roryp/stranglerfig/README.md

      These requests are routed to the legacy customer service.

+## Reference Implementation: Modern Java Web App Patterns

+The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings and feature flags centrally.
+This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

 ### Feature Flags and Azure App Configuration

 Feature Flipping enables dynamic activation and deactivation of features in Java applications.
 It allows developers to manage features without redeploying code, facilitating: